-Book a private tour package to get my free personalised information service, with tips on where to go to try haggis during your stay in Edinburgh!
+Book a private tour and get my top tips on where to go to try haggis during your stay in Edinburgh!

 One of the reasons I love Edinburgh is that there always seem to be new things to discover about the city, new places to explore, and new stories to tell.
 This week I made one such discovery when I started looking into the curious name of one of the streets near the University of Edinburgh's campus buildings on the Southside of the city.

 Having passed along Buccleuch Street many times (and having spent years trying to work out how to pronounce it!)
 I realised this week I'd never looked into the name 'Guse Dub' which is marked at the junction where the Buccleuch Free Church stands.
 I knew a little about Crosscauseway, the road which joins in from the eastern side, but nothing about this 'Guse Dub'.